Who’s at Risk?

 Being overweight or obese puts additional pressure on your veins, and the risk may increase over time.

 If you don’t get much physical activity, your blood won’t be sufficiently circulated from your feet and legs to your heart.
-For people with jobs that involve standing or sitting in one place for long periods of time have an increased risk of developing vein disease.
-Physical trauma and certain medications also increase a person’s risk for vein disease.
+People with jobs that involve standing or sitting in one place for long periods of time also have an increased risk of developing vein disease.
+Physical trauma and certain medications also increase your risk for vein disease.
 Treating vein disease early can prevent further damage and the onset of serious problems such as swelling, skin changes and ulcerations.
 Contact us to schedule a consultation with one of our expert physicians today.

 Schedule Your Appointment